 Prepare the cherries:

-- Wash the fresh cherries gently under running water.
-Spread them out to dry on a kitchen towel-lined cooling rack.
+- Wash the 1 pound fresh, sweet cherries with stems intact gently under running water.
+Spread them out to dry on a kitchen towel-lined wire rack.
 The cherries need to be completely dry before dipping.

 - Spread a piece of wax paper or parchment paper over a work surface or in a large baking sheet.
-This is where the cherries will go after they're dipped.
+This is for the cherries after they're dipped.

 Melt the chocolate: